wshager/raddle.js/README.md

 ### Point-less

-You can't declare variables in Raddle, as you won't need them.
+You can use variables in Raddle, but most of the time you don't have to.

 ### URL-encodable